MethodsAndPractices/vsteam/.docs/Add-TeamAccount.md

 ## DESCRIPTION
-On Windows you have to option to store the information at the process, user or machine (you must be running PowerShell as administrator) level.
+On Windows you have to option to store the information at the process, user or machine (you must be running PowerShell as administrator to store at the machine level) level.

 On Linux and Mac you can only store at the process level.

+Calling Add-TeamAccount will clear any default project.

 ## EXAMPLES